GammaAR/GammaAR/README.md

 - ❓ Ask me about anything related to Astronomy

-- ⚡ Fun fact: I can't make a joke😭
+- ⚡ Fun fact: I can't make jokes😭

 - 🔍 I'm currently looking for a new job for my first job!!